-[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exc change Act of 1934 Fo or the quarterly period ended March 31, 2009 [] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period to Commission File Number: 000-53605 otimizeRx Cororation business issuer as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 26-1265381 (IRS Employer Identification No.) Roch 07 6 th Street ester, MI, 48307 incipal executive offices) 48-651-6558 telephone number) (Former name, former address and former fiscal year, if changed since last report) 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or 2) has been subject to such filing requirements for the past 90 days [X] Yes [] No Indica te by check mark whether the registrant is a large accelerated filer, an a accelerated filer, a non-accelerated filer, or a smaller reporting company. ge accelerated filer Accelerated filer naller reporting company [] Non-accelerated filer Indica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X] State 31, 20 nmon stock, as of the latest practicable date: 12,422,958 Common Shares as of March
+[X] Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the quarterly period ended June 30, 2009

+[] Transition Report pursuant to 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period \\\\\ \\\\ to \\

+> Commission File Number: 000-53605

+OptimizeRx Cororation (Exact name of small business issuer as specified in its charter)

+Nevada (State or other jurisdiction of incorporation or organization)

+26-1265381 (IRS Employer Identification No.)

+407 6th Street

+Rochester, MI, 48307 (Address of principal executive offices)

+(Issuer's telephone number)

+(Former name, former address and former fiscal year, if changed since last report)

+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the issuer was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days [X] Yes [] No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceeding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes [ ] No [X]

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.

+[] Large accelerated filer Accelerated filer [X] Smaller reporting company

+[] Non-accelerated filer

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X]

+State the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: 12,688,866 Common Shares as of August 12, 2009.